skypyproject/skypy/docs/project/CODE_OF_CONDUCT.rst

 Credits
 #######

-This Code of Conduct borrows heavily from the Carpentries Code of Conduct.
+This Code of Conduct borrows heavily from the `Carpentries Code of Conduct`_.

+.. _Carpentries Code of Conduct: https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html

 License
 #######